 Diabetes Foot Care

-- Stand on a piece of paper.
-(Make sure you are standing and not sitting, because your foot changes shape when you stand.)
+- Stand on a piece of paper in bare feet.
+(Make sure you're standing and not sitting.
+Your foot changes shape.)

 - Trace the outline of your foot.

 - Put your shoe on and stand on another piece of paper.

 The shoe should be at least 1/2 inch longer than your longest toe and as wide as your foot.

 People with diabetes should wear shoes that have:

 - An outer sole made of stiff material